 Joan Baez

-Native New Yorker Joan Baez traces the beginning of her career as folksinger and activist to 1959, when her family had moved to Belmont (her father had landed a teaching spot at MIT), and she was a student at Boston University, but realized that she was better cut out to be a performer on the then-burgeoning Boston and Cambridge acoustic scene.
+Native New Yorker Joan Baez traces the beginning of her career as folksinger and activist to 1959, after her family had moved to Belmont, Massachusetts.
+Her father had landed a teaching spot at MIT and she was a student at Boston University, but she soon realized that she was better cut out to be a performer on the then-burgeoning Boston and Cambridge acoustic scene.

-Baez was in her late-teens when she first played at the original Club 47, and was likely one of the first folksingers to perform in what was, at the time, still a jazz venue.
-But she was an immediate hit, and was soon a regular fixture there for Sunday afternoons concerts.
+Baez was in her late-teens when she first played at the original Club 47, and was likely one of the first folk singers to perform in what was, at the time, still a jazz venue.
+But she was an immediate hit and was soon a regular fixture there for Sunday afternoons performances.
+In 1960, she became the first artist on Boston-based Folklore Productions’ managerial roster, which grew to over two dozen others in the following years.

-In later years, she became known as much for her political leanings as for her singing, as she was an outspoken leader in the anti-war movement and for various social causes.
-This led to her making both friends and enemies.
-A reference in The Penguin Encyclopedia of Popular Music says: “Conservatives hate her, but only fools doubted her integrity.”
+In later years, Baez became known as much for her political leanings as for her singing, since she was an outspoken leader in the anti-war movement and for various social causes.
+This led to her making plenty of friends, but more than a few enemies.
+“Conservatives hate her, but only fools doubted her integrity,” according to an entry in The Penguin Encyclopedia of Popular Music, and Baez has made it clear that she likes that line.
+“Make me a bumper sticker!” she once said.

-Career and personal highlights include: her first solo appearance at the Newport Folk Festival in 1959; taking part in the Civil Rights March from Selma to Montgomery in 1965; playing the first night at Woodstock in 1969; being featured on the 1972 soundtrack for the film Silent Running in 1972; founding the Humanitas International Human Rights Committee in 1979; making the New York Times bestseller list with her autobiography And a Voice to Sing With in 1987; performing at Barack Obama’s inauguration in 2009; having her 1960 Vanguard album Joan Baez inducted into the GRAMMY Hall of Fame in 2011; and being inducted into the Rock and Roll Hall of Fame – by Jackson Browne – in 2017.
+Career and personal highlights include: her first solo appearance at the Newport Folk Festival in 1959; taking part in the Civil Rights March from Selma to Montgomery in 1965; playing the first night at Woodstock in 1969; being featured on the soundtrack for the film Silent Running in 1972; founding the Humanitas International Human Rights Committee in 1979; making The York Times‘ bestseller list with her autobiography And a Voice to Sing With in 1987; performing at Barack Obama’s inauguration in 2009; having her 1960 Vanguard album Joan Baez inducted into the Grammy Hall of Fame in 2011; and being inducted into the Rock & Roll Hall of Fame (by Jackson Browne) in 2017.

 (by Ed Symkus)